 The maximal level of enhancement seen with either CBD or 2-AG were on α2-containing GABAA receptor subtypes, with approximately a 4-fold enhancement of the GABA EC5 evoked current

-2-AG is naturally occuring endocannabinoid in our brain that CBD boosts by the way.
+2-AG is naturally occurring endocannabinoid in our brain that CBD supports by the way.

 4x's signal potential from CBD on GABA.

 This boosts our ability to balance orexin production.

 Goodness...this is a chemistry class.

 It's the chemistry of panic attacks though and clearly CBD directly and positively affects the pathways of panic disorder.

 You can learn all about CBD versus anti-anxiety medications here to understand why its safety offers such a better profile.

 One final note....there's interesting research on two fronts that we can directly impact:

 - Histamine and Panic attacks